Capability Fixture Corpus¶

 invalid_<reason>.jsonfixtures that name distinct boundary failures.

-This guarantees seven valid baselines and at least fourteen invalid boundary fixtures, so every conformance helper can be exercised without re-deriving payloads.
+This guarantees four valid baselines and at least eight invalid boundary fixtures, so every conformance helper can be exercised without re-deriving payloads.

 Envelope¶